sm-adil/tutor.co/README.md

 ## Project details

 This project is built using Core PHP and MySQL database.
 The website is designed and developed by [Me](https://gihub.com/mohammed-adil).
+Check out the project in action in [tutor.co](http://tutor-co.000webhostapp.com/).

 ## Project setup